 THE USE OF MOVEMENT IN FAMILY PHOTOSHOOTS

-TO CAPTURE RELAXED, NATURAL AND CANDID PHOTOGRAPHS
+TO CAPTURE RELAXED AND NATURAL PHOTOGRAPHS

 When you combine not looking at the photographer and movement you can get some absolutely magical shots that really show the true personalities and connections between people.
 I recently did a family shoot for the Mckenna Family.
 Dad John is an arborist and I have previously photographed him working and I know he is very much an action man.
-When they arrived for the shoot he said to me he was a little nervous so I reminded him how I shoot and that our aim was to have an awesome playdate with his children in the forest.
-We aeroplaned kids, twirled and danced with them, spun them around, threw them in the air and hung them upside down and then because that wasn't enough I had him dip, carry and piggy back his beautiful wife - a trained dancer - Michaela.
+When they arrived for the shoot he said to me he was a little nervous.
+I reminded him how I shoot and that our aim was to have an awesome playdate with his children in the forest.
+We aeroplaned kids, twirled and danced with them, spun them around, threw them in the air and hung them upside down.
+Then because that wasn't enough I had him dip, carry and piggy back his beautiful wife - a trained dancer - Michaela.
 It was such a fun session and this is just some of the images that came out of it that definitely prove the power of movement.

 If you are ready to embrace movement and want to arrange a session please head to my contact form and I will be in touch.